Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 \subsubsection{System Size Scaling}

 In Table~\ref{table:lattice_scaling} we report tests on the scaling with the system size for constant mass parameter and (physical) lattice spacing.
-We again compare DD-$\alpha$AMG with CGNR.
-The iteration count of CGNR for $N_t \times N_s^3$ lattices appears to scale with $N_s$ and thus approximately doubles from $N_s=16$ to $N_s=32$.
-For DD-$\alpha$AMG we observe a scaling of the iteration count with $\log(N_s)$.
-The solver timing scales somewhat less well due to the increased time spent on the coarse grid.
-Overall, the time to solution for CGNR increases by a factor of $2.36,$ whereas for DD-$\alpha$AMG it is only a factor of $1.51$.
+We again compare DD-$\alpha$AMG with BiCGStab.
+The iteration count of BiCGStab for $N_t \times N_s^3$ lattices appears to scale with $N_s$ and thus almost doubles from $N_s=16$ to $N_s=32$ whereas for DD-$\alpha$AMG we observe an almost constant iteration count and time.